shastaxc/HasteInfo/README.md

 ## Purpose

-This library is meant to replace the GearInfo addon for the purposes of haste potency calculation and the subsequent feeding of this info to GearSwap.
+This addon is meant to replace the GearInfo addon for the purposes of haste potency calculation and the subsequent feeding of this info to GearSwap.
 There are several problems I've identified with GearInfo's haste calculations that I'm attempting to solve with HasteInfo:
 * GearSwap-GearInfo feedback loop